HIV and Pregnancy

 The United States Preventive Services Task Force, U.S. Centers for Disease Control and Prevention, American Academy of Pediatrics, and American College of Obstetricians and Gynecologists recommend that all pregnant women be screened for human immunodeficiency virus (HIV) infection.
 This is because early detection and treatment are the key to preventing newborn HIV infection.1

 Treatment with medicines called antiretrovirals, both during pregnancy and after the birth, greatly reduces a baby's risk of HIV infection.
-Antiretroviral medications prevent the virus from multiplying.
+Antiretroviral medicines prevent the virus from multiplying.
 When the amount of HIV in the blood is minimized, the immune system has a chance to recover and grow stronger.

 For more information, see the topic Human Immunodeficiency Virus (HIV).